 Digital transactions are the most common reason for regular land-based casino patrons to avoid online gambling sites.
 Once a player allows the transaction to go through, there is a moment of anxiety spent waiting for their money to appear on their account.
 Everyone dreads the time when their balance is zero or unchanged after making a deposit and waiting for more than an hour.

 Safe online casinos usually provide one or more secure payment options that provide consumer protection to their customers.
 One of these features allows customers to dispute fraud transactions, such as ones sent to rogue casinos.
 This protective measure comes from the Fair Credit Billing Act which protects cardholders from fraudulent charges and billing errors.
 Casinos that accept credit cards are considered safe as long as they are not in the UK.

 Providing a wide selection of payment options is what players should consider when finding a legit online casino since not all people are willing to use their credit cards.
-Other secure alternatives include an e-wallet services such as PayPal, Neteller, and Skrill.
+Other secure alternatives include e-wallet services such as PayPal, Neteller, and Skrill.
 These services act as a private link to your credit cards and bank accounts, allowing you to make a deposit or withdraw your winnings without the card company knowing about your transactions.
 E-wallets also have fraud protection that can reverse illegal transactions.

 Be wary of Bitcoin casinos that only accept cryptocurrencies and are not licensed to operate in any jurisdiction.
 Crypto transactions are always irreversible, making it impossible for anyone to retrieve their stolen funds.
 It pays to check on the legitimacy of a casino first to know if it is safe such as having a verified license and a responsive support hotline.
 It is important to note that there are numerous legitimate crypto casinos and cryptocurrencies that allow players to protect their personal information by playing anonymously.